bright/new-www/content/projects/app-for-parkinsons-patients.md

 <TitleWithIcon sectionTitle="the result: MVP in three months" titleIcon="/images/results_icon_title_small.png" titleIconAlt="result" />

-After three months, we successfully delivered the MVP of the solution, followed by overseeing several iterations of the system to enhance its functionality.
-This project is an example of an inclusive patient engagement app designed to support chronically ill patients, regardless of their age or technical proficiency.
+After three months, **we successfully delivered the MVP of the solution**, followed by overseeing several iterations of the system to enhance its functionality. **This project is an example of an inclusive patient engagement app designed to support chronically ill patients, regardless of their age or technical proficiency**.
 It’s great to be a part of this MVP’s story!

 ![App for Parkinson's Patients](../../static/images/app_for_parkinson_patients4.png)